Xuntos assorted menu items

 • Echo Park

-Best for: deals on sangria
+Best for: Deals on sangria

 For homesick Spaniards, this is the dive to go to.
-A hole-in-the-wall spot in a strip mall, Spain Restaurant offers no-frills cuisine and $4 filled-to-the-brim glasses of sangria, to imbibe as you watch the multiple screens sporting fútbol.
+A hole-in-the-wall spot in a strip mall, Spain Restaurant offers no-frills cuisine and $4 filled-to-the-brim glasses of sangria, to imbibe as you watch the multiple screens streaming fútbol.
 The real star is the lengthy list of tapas, some rarely found in Americanized Spanish restaurants—like the sliced chorizo sautéed in a rosemary-laced red wine sauce.
 Craving a taste to-go?
 There’s also a small deli at the front selling imported meats and tinned fish.

 • Spanish